bytebase/bytebase.com-old/content/blog/database-change-management-with-postgresql.md

 ## Step 2 - Add PostgreSQL in Bytebase

-In Bytebase, ​​an Instance could be your on-premises PostgreSQL instance, an AWS RDS instance etc, in this tutorial.
+In Bytebase, ​​an **Instance ** could be your on-premises PostgreSQL instance, an AWS RDS instance and etc, in this tutorial, it's an on-premises PostgreSQL instance.

 1. Visit `localhost:5678` and log in.
 ![login](/static/blog/database-change-management-with-postgresql/login.webp)